ClaisseLab/How-We-Work/Working_Agreement.md

 -   All ideas are valid and welcomed

+#### Collaborate and share

+-   Avoid reinventing the wheel...

+-   Be willing to share resources, be willing to help others

+-   Within the lab but also with other labs

 #### Value individuality

 -   Encourage people to be themselves

 #### Fostering inclusivity

--   Proactive in including new members
+-   Be proactive in including new members

 -   Remind everyone of these core values

 -   Make resources and information accessible

-#### Collaborate and share

--   Avoid reinventing the wheel...

--   Be willing to share resources, be willing to help others

--   Within lab but also with other labs

 #### Facilitate a diverse and welcoming environment

 -   Welcome diverse viewpoints

--   Be proactive in creating opportunities to interact amongst labs
+-   Be proactive in creating opportunities to interact among labs

 #### We love science and we love life outside of science